 Student additions to courses should be communicated prior to the add/drop deadline.
 Liaisons should send the student information via email in the format of the course roster, and students will need to complete a Dual Enrollment Student Application online.

 Instructors, guidance counselors, or other staff should communicate with students about the student’s role in a credit-bearing college course.
 Course withdrawal deadlines and the impact on the transcript record should be communicated to students, as should the importance of participating in course evaluations and proficiency exams.

-For each course (see academic calendar for due dates):
+For each course (see dual enrollment academic calendar for due dates):

 - Thomas will enroll students in the course using both the course roster and student application.